China balloon: Many questions about suspected spy in the sky

 By LOLITA C. BALDOR and TARA COPP

-The massive white orb drifting across U.S. airspace has triggered a diplomatic maelstrom and is blowing up on social media.
+The massive white orb that drifted across U.S. airspace triggered a diplomatic maelstrom and blew up on social media.

-China insists the balloon is just an errant civilian airship used mainly for meteorological research that went off course due to winds and has only limited “self-steering” capabilities.
+China insists the balloon was just an errant civilian airship used mainly for meteorological research that went off course due to winds and had only limited “self-steering” capabilities.

-The Pentagon says the balloon, which is carrying sensors and surveillance equipment, is maneuverable and has shown it can change course.
-It has loitered over sensitive areas of Montana where nuclear warheads are siloed, leading the military to take actions to prevent it from collecting intelligence.
+The Pentagon says the balloon, which was carrying sensors and surveillance equipment, was maneuverable and showed it could change course.
+It loitered over sensitive areas of Montana where nuclear warheads are siloed, leading the military to take actions to prevent it from collecting intelligence.

-The Biden administration is considering a plan to shoot it down once it is above the Atlantic Ocean, where the remnants could potentially be recovered, according to four U.S. officials on Saturday who spoke on the condition of anonymity to discuss the sensitive operation.
-It was unclear whether President Joe Biden had made a final decision.
-In a brief remark Saturday in response to a reporter’s question about the balloon, Biden said: “We’re going to take care of it.”

-The balloon was last spotted over the Carolinas as it neared the coast.
+The U.S. shot down the balloon on Saturday afternoon off the Carolina coast.
+Television footage showed a small explosion, followed by the balloon descending toward the water.
+An operation was underway to recover the remnants.

 IT’S A BIRD, IT’S A PLANE, IT’S A … SPY BALLOON

-The Pentagon and other U.S. officials say it’s a Chinese spy balloon — about the size of three school buses — moving east over America at an altitude of about 60,000 feet (18,600 meters).
-The U.S. says it is being used for surveillance and intelligence collection, but officials have provided few details.
+The Pentagon and other U.S. officials say it was a Chinese spy balloon — about the size of three school buses — that moved east over America at an altitude of about 60,000 feet (18,600 meters).
+The U.S. says it was being used for surveillance and intelligence collection, but officials have provided few details.

 U.S. officials say the Biden administration was aware of it even before it crossed into American airspace in Alaska early this past week.
 A number of officials spoke on condition of anonymity to discuss the sensitive topic.